Yes, the web is anonymous, but look at the motivation that one man got from his online friendship.

-A 30 year old man found unexpected inspiration and motivation to stop drinking and lose hundreds of pounds from a woman he met online with the Pictionary-like mobile game called “Draw Something.”
+A 30-year-old man found unexpected inspiration and motivation to stop drinking and lose hundreds of pounds from a woman he met online with the Pictionary-like mobile game called “Draw Something.”

 Tuesday, April 29, 2014

 Life was on a rapid, downward spiral for Brian Flemming, and that is when a mobile app and an optimistic online acquaintance began to change everything.

 A Pictionary-like game for mobile devices, Draw Something randomly connected the two and sowed the seeds of a very important international friendship based on Flemming’s complete and transparent honesty about himself and Eastham’s honesty about what she thought of it.

 “She said there were people struggling for their lives and then there’s you — you have all these opportunities and you’re throwing it all away,” said Flemming, 32, currently a business relations representative and part-time music teacher in Canton, Michigan.

 Eastham knows about struggle.
-She suffers from mytonic dystrophy, a congenital form of muscular dystrophy that progressively leads to muscle weakness and organ complications.
+She suffers from myotonic dystrophy, a congenital form of muscular dystrophy that progressively leads to muscle weakness and organ complications.

-“I just thought bloody hell, you’re a guy who’s 30 … and you’re wasting your life,” she said, remembering how she felt as the recipient of his drunken, self-pitying messages.
+“I just thought bloody hell, you’re a guy who’s 30 … and you’re wasting your life,” she said, remembering how she felt like the recipient of his drunken, self-pitying messages.

 He quit drinking and over the next two years, the 6 foot 2 inch tall Flemming shed 380 pounds.
-It was not easy.